MattKevan/uxlift/_topics/what-makes-a-good-wireframe.md

 ---
 date: 2019-10-09 09:25:24 +0100
 title: What makes a good wireframe?
-intro: What makes a good wireframe?
+description: What makes a good wireframe?
 Why are some wireframes effective and others not?
   Turns out getting wireframes right is much more complex than it appears.
 link: https://medium.com/inktrap/what-makes-a-good-wireframe-715a13d410e5
 site: Inktrap